This 2000 photo shows the eastbound Southeast Freeway (I-695) at the South Capitol Street exit. (Photo by Jim K. Georges.)

 Despite these approvals and the support of two former mayors, Eleanor Holmes Norton, the District's non-voting delegate to the House of Representatives, declared the Barney Circle Freeway dead on March 3, 1997.
 The $200 million slated for the project was reallocated for other projects such as the reconstruction of the Southeast and Southwest freeways.

 This 2000 photo shows the congested eastern terminus of the Southeast Freeway at Pennsylvania Avenue.
 The overpass ahead is a remnant of plans to extend the route first as the East Leg Freeway (unbuilt I-295) and later as the Barney Circle Freeway (unbuilt I-695).
-Today, the road beneath the overpass is used only for traffic bound for RFK Stadium during Nationals games and other events.
+Today, the road beneath the overpass is used only for traffic bound for RFK Stadium, which may be slated for demolition.
 (Photo by Jim K. Georges.)

-RE-ROUTE ONTO THE 11th STREET BRIDGE: To eliminate motorist confusion, the I-695 designation should be signed along the Southeast Freeway and rerouted onto the 11th Street Bridge toward the Anacostia Freeway (I-295 and DC 295).
+RE-ROUTE ONTO THE 11th STREET BRIDGE: To eliminate motorist confusion, the I-695 designation should be signed along the Southeast Freeway and rerouted onto the 11th Street Bridge toward the Anacostia Freeway (I-295 and DC 295), as per the request filed by DDOT.
 Guide signs would read "I-695 EAST to I-295 / DC 295" and "I-695 WEST to I-395."
+The existing Southeast / East Leg Freeway spur that will be converted into an urban arterial should be renamed "Robert F. Kennedy Boulevard."

 I-695 shield by Ralph Herman.
 Lightpost photos by Jim K. Georges.